THE NATION CLASSROOM

 RACE RELATIONS and CIVIL RIGHTS

 PERIOD SUMMARY: After the turmoil and hard-won triumphs of the civil rights movement, race relations in the United States after 1965 entered a new phase.
-The era began roughly, with the founding of the Black Panther Party in 1966 and the “long, hot summer” of 1967, which saw 159 “race riots” erupt in cities across the country.
+The era began roughly, with the founding of the Black Panther Party, a political organization founded in 1966 to challenge police brutality against the African-American community, and the “long, hot summer” of 1967, which saw 159 “race riots” erupt in cities across the country.
 In April 1968, the assassination of Martin Luther King Jr.—on the eve of his Poor People’s Campaign and March on Washington D.C.—unofficially ended the civil rights era.

 Below you’ll find excerpts from selected articles that ran in The Nation between 1966 and 1990.